Overview

 Encouragement that fits the moment and feels like you.

-Pixel-art style keeps the interface feeling warm and playful, not corporate or sterile.
+Keeps the interface warm and playful rather than corporate or sterile.

 Personalized Motivation